 We do want to give a shout out to some of the puppet stars of the show – The Penguins (above).
 The puppetry is so good and after a few seconds you are completely engaged with the cutest, funniest creatures around.
 Skippper, Rico, Private, and Kowalski were a little bit of show stealers if were being honest.

-MADAGASCAR THE MUSICAL is at the Wales Millennium Centre through to the 30th.
-Only a few performances left in the capital, so once again you’ll need to be quick to get the seats you’d like.
+It then. returns to South Wales in June getting to Wales Millennium Centre from the 27th through to 30th.
+Only six performances in the capital, so once again you’ll need to be quick to get the seats you’d like.
 For more details and tickets, go HERE.